UoB-COMSM0166/2025-group-26/README.md

 #### 4.Team Reflection and Improvement<br>
 **4.1	Attitude and Communication**<br>
 Throughout this project, we realized that maintaining a positive and proactive attitude was crucial for effective teamwork, especially toward the end of the semester when academic workloads and exam pressure increased.
 Every team member demonstrated a strong sense of responsibility, actively taking on tasks, participating in discussions, and completing work on time.
 This contributed to a productive and comfortable team atmosphere.
 While such as WeChat and online meetings offered convenience, we found that in-person meetings were significantly more effective when addressing complex development topics—such as designing game mechanics and level flow.
 Face-to-face discussions allowed us to clarify misunderstandings more quickly and coordinate our progress more effectively.
-For this reason, we chose to rely primarily on in-person meetings, it greatly improved the quality and efficiency of our collaboration.
+For this reason, we chose to rely primarily on in-person meetings, it greatly improved the quality and efficiency of our collaboration.<br>
 **4.2	Challenges in Task Management and Workflow**<br>
 At the beginning of the project, our goal was to create a 2D side-scrolling game that could keep players engaged for more than 15 minutes.
 While this vision was both ambitious and inspiring, our team lacked practical experience and accurate workload estimation.
 As a result, our initial plan was overly broad, making it difficult to assess whether we could complete the project on time or meet course requirements.<br>
 Through learning agile development and the concept of story points, we gradually understood how to break down tasks and apply the sprint framework effectively.
 For example, we originally planned to design four levels with increasing difficulty.
 However, after realizing the course’s main focus was on code structure and innovative gameplay mechanics, we adjusted our priorities and scaled down the scope.
 This allowed us to concentrate our efforts on the aspects most relevant to the course objectives.<br>